Bill Cosby sexual assault cases: Bill Cosby vs. Andrea Constand, Constand's mother, Constand's attorneys and National Enquirer

-On February 1, 2016, Cosby filed a breach-of-contract lawsuit against Andrea Constand, her mother Gianna Constand, her current lawyer Dolores Troiani, her former lawyer Bebe Kivitz and the publisher of the National Enquirer.
-Cosby filed the lawsuit a day before the February 2 criminal court hearing that included testimony from Troiani.
+On February 1, 2016, Cosby filed a breach of contract lawsuit against Andrea Constand, her mother Gianna Constand, her current lawyer Dolores Troiani, her former lawyer Bebe Kivitz, and the publisher of the National Enquirer, a day before the February 2 criminal court hearing that included testimony from Troiani.
 The lawsuit seeks full repayment plus interest on "the substantial financial benefit".
 The filing states "Despite being expressly prohibited from disclosing such information to anyone, Andrea Constand volunteered to participate and disclosed such information to the district attorney and others."
-Troiani has maintained that the settlement agreement barred Constand only from initiating criminal proceedings against Cosby and not from cooperating if authorities came to her first.
-Prosecutors introduced a copy of the agreement, redacted to hide all but a single sentence, at Cosby's pretrial hearing this month.
+Troiani has maintained that the settlement agreement barred Constand only from initiating criminal proceedings against Cosby and not from cooperating if authorities approached her first.
+Prosecutors introduced a copy of the agreement, redacted but for one sentence, at Cosby's pretrial hearing this month.
 That line read: "Constand agrees that she will not initiate any criminal complaint against Cosby arising from the underlying facts of this case."
-The lawsuit currently remains under seal and Cosby's lawyers have declined to comment on the nature of the allegations in it.
+The lawsuit currently remains under seal and Cosby's lawyers declined to comment on it.

-On July 28, 2016, Cosby filed a motion to dismiss his entire lawsuit against all the defendants.
+On July 28, 2016, Cosby filed a motion to dismiss his lawsuit against all defendants.

 Bruce Castor vs. Andrea Constand

-On October 20, 2017, Bruce Castor's attorney, James Beasley Jr., announced that he plans to file a lawsuit against Andrea Constand for damages suffered as a result of the election in which he lost to Kevin Steele who is now prosecuting Cosby for the same acts Castor would not prosecute him for.
-In his suit he claims that Constand conspired with Steele to help him win the election so Cosby could be prosecuted.
+On October 20, 2017, Bruce Castor's attorney, James Beasley Jr., announced that he planned to file a lawsuit against Andrea Constand for damages suffered as a result of the election he lost to Kevin Steele, who is now prosecuting Cosby for the same acts Castor would not prosecute him for.
+He claims Constand conspired with Steele to help him win the election so Cosby could be prosecuted.

 Constand's attorney, Jeffrey McCarron, responded by saying "If his described basis is the reason for the lawsuit, then we do not expect it will last very long."